code-423n4/2023-01-rabbithole-findings/data/RaymondFam-Q.md

 The guidelines are now to prevent front-running of initialize() on an implementation contract, by adding an empty constructor with the initializer modifier.
 Hence, the implementation contract gets initialized atomically upon deployment.

 This feature is readily incorporated in the Solidity Wizard since the UUPS vulnerability discovery.
-You would just need to check UPGRADEABILITY to have the following constructor instance below more equipped as follows:
+You would just need to check UPGRADEABILITY to have the following constructor instance below more equipped (just like it has been done so on [RabbitHoleReceipt.sol](https://github.com/rabbitholegg/quest-protocol/blob/8c4c1f71221570b14a0479c216583342bd652d8d/contracts/RabbitHoleReceipt.sol#L38-L41)) as follows:

 [File: QuestFactory.sol#L34-L35](https://github.com/rabbitholegg/quest-protocol/blob/8c4c1f71221570b14a0479c216583342bd652d8d/contracts/QuestFactory.sol#L34-L35)